Analysis | Why Hollywood’s Writers and Actors Are Striking

-For the first time in more than 60 years, Hollywood writers and actors are striking at the same time.
-The Writers Guild of America has been on strike since May 2, when talks with Hollywood studios fell apart.
+For the first time in more than 60 years, Hollywood writers and actors are on strike at the same time.
+Members of the Writers Guild of America haven’t worked since May 2, when talks with Hollywood studios fell apart.
 The Screen Actors Guild joined the writers on strike July 13 following unsuccessful negotiations with the Alliance of Motion Picture and Television Producers, which represents major Hollywood studios such as Netflix Inc. and Walt Disney Co.
-The last time both writers and actors went on strike at the same time was in 1960 when they were pushing to get revenue for films that aired on TV.
+The last time both writers and actors staged simultaneous walkouts was in 1960 when they were pushing to get revenue for films that aired on TV.

 1. What are the unions demanding?

-Actors and writers are both seeking increases in their base pay as well as a greater share of earnings from shows that appear on streaming services.
+Actors and writers are seeking increases in their base pay as well as a greater share of earnings from shows that appear on streaming services.
 Both are also seeking protections against studios using artificial intelligence to replace their jobs.
 The writers say that their pay has fallen over the past decade; they’re seeking a minimum commitment of six writers and 13 weeks of work for each show, plus a 5% increase in base pay and additional compensation for hit shows on streaming, which they say studios rejected in negotiations.
 Additional demands by actors include compensation for auditions that they record themselves.
+SAG President Fran Drescher said compensation from streaming was a key issue as online video entertainment takes predominance over broadcast and cable TV.

 Though some production on projects that were already written could continue during the writers strike, any remaining scripted domestic production will come to a halt without actors.
-As production comes to a halt, networks and streaming services will be more reliant on reality TV and other unscripted shows.
+As that happens, networks and streaming services will be more reliant on reality TV and other unscripted shows.
 Some streaming giants, such as Netflix, will still have content ready for the fall because of the length of time between production and release.
 Fox’s fall lineup consists only of reality TV shows and animated shows that were already completed before the strikes began.
 Evening comedy shows such as The Tonight Show were the first casualty of the writers strike, opting to air reruns in place of new episodes beginning in May.
-Studios including Disney,had already begun to push out the release dates of films they haven’t finished.
+Studios including Disney had already begun to push out the release dates of films they haven’t finished.
 The strikes will have little immediate impact on the release of scripted content that is already completed.

 The strikes mark an end to the streaming boom, which began in 2013 with the release of Netflix’s first original series, House of Cards.
 Streaming services are at the end of a decade of record production numbers.
 At the same time, the entertainment industry is facing declining audiences for traditional TV networks and losses from a new generation of streaming services including Warner Bros.
 Discovery Inc.’s Max and Disney+.
 Major entertainment companies have been cutting down on staff over the past 18 months and pulling content off their streaming services as cost-cutting measures.